 - Lubricate your piercing and your taper from end to end.

 - Begin pushing the taper through the hole, inserting the thinner side into the piercing first.
 Go slowly.
-Expect this to be a little uncomfortable.
+If you experience any discomfort, you’ve done too much.

 - Insert your plug into the hole once the taper goes all the way through.